SEO boosts your site organically and provides long-term results after a certain period of time. But the opposite is seen in PPC.

 Ranks depend on 200+ factors you should know about and work on.
 Let me explore the content optimization and SEO working process;

-• Keyword Research: Keyword research is the key to your SEO journey.
+- Keyword Research: Keyword research is the key to your SEO journey.
 It makes your content writing easier and flawless compared to your competitors.
-To learn more about keyword research, read my complete keyword research guide
+To learn more about keyword research, read my complete keyword research guide.

-• Content Creation: After keyword research, it’s time to write content with the information needed for your audience.
+- Content Creation: After keyword research, it’s time to write content with the information needed for your audience.
 Content should be helpful, unique, and contain facts related to the topic.

-• On-Page Optimizing: Optimize your content from the on-page, such as proper headings, meta titles, and descriptions that are unique and related to your whole content.
+- On-Page Optimizing: Optimize your content from the on-page, such as proper headings, meta titles, and descriptions that are unique and related to your whole content.

-• Of-Page Optimizing: Create outside linking for your content with relevant topics and natural backlinks for your content from higher domain authority (DA) sites.
+Internal link your content with your own relevant content that is useful for readers. - Of-Page Optimizing: Create outside linking for your content with relevant topics and natural backlinks for your content from higher domain authority (DA) sites.

 Now, let’s move on to the PPC topic, where you should know the basics of pay-per-click (PPC).